Snowiiii/Pumpkin/docs/config/pvp.md

 :::

 #### `hurt_animation`: Boolean
-Weather to show red hurt animation and FOV bobbing or not.
+Whether to show red hurt animation and FOV bobbing or not.

 :::code-group
 ```toml [features.toml] {2}